Yura-S/aws_dotnet/README.md

 This project creates three-tier application:

-FRONTEND - locates in s3 bucket. pairs with domain by route53. uses api to connect with backend
+FRONTEND - is located in S3 bucket, paired with domain with Route53.
+Frontend uses API to connect with Backend.

-BACKEND - locates in EKS cluster. runs in 3 pods behind load balancer which paired with api by route53. creates using dockerhub image
+BACKEND - is located in EKS cluster, is ran on 3 pods behind load balancer, which is paired with API by Route53.
+Backend is created using DockerHUB image.

-DATABASE - locates in RDS. its postgre
+DATABASE - is located in RDS, type: Postgres.

-For running this application in your repository you need to:
+To run this application in Github repository, you need to:

-1) create secrets in your repository
+1) Create secrets in your repository:

-   -your aws credentials and region(needs us-east-1)
+   a) your AWS credentials and region (NOTE: you should use us-east-1 for region)

    AWS_ACCESS_KEY_ID
    AWS_REGION
    AWS_SECRET_ACCESS_KEY

-   -your terraform token
+   b) your terraform TOKEN

    TF_API_TOKEN

-   -your domains certificate files contents
+   c) you need to copy the content of locally saved secret keys to Github Secrets with the same naming as below

    CERT
    CHAIN
    PRIVKEY

-   -your api's certificate files contents(if domain test.com then api is api.test.com)
+   d) for API's certificates copy the content from local files to GitHub Secrets with the same naming as below (for instance: GIVEN Domain URL -> test.com, THEN API URL -> api.test.com)

    CERT1
    CHAIN1
    PRIVKEY1

-   -your database password(not configured yet, now uses 12453265 password)
+   e) your DB password (NOTE: is not configured, USE: <12453265>)

    DB_PASSWORD

-2) clone this repository for making changes
+2) Clone this repository to be able to make changes

-3) raplace your domain(here is ysahakyan.devopsaca.site) and subdomain(here is api.ysahakyan.devopsaca.site) name in terraform files:
+3) Replace your Domain (I'm using <ysahakyan.devopsaca.site>) and Subdomain (I'm using <api.ysahakyan.devopsaca.site>) names in terraform files:

    /terraform/main.tf